 It almost feels surreal that June is about to end.
 Surreal as in the experience of sunsets fading sleeplessly into the horizon like the leaving of a lost dream.
 Surreal as in the sound of the abyss resting beneath our shallow feet.
-It’s comedic, as I think about it now, how the days slip into our consciousness like a fascist pig commanding us, dictating us, that Time will soon be over.
+It’s comedic, as I think about it now, how the days slip into our consciousness like an evil dictator commanding us, dictating us, that Time will soon be over.

 A typical school day for an average college student would consist of the following: